-The old fashioned paper chart has been replaced by the electronic health record (EHR).
+The old fashioned paper chart has been replaced by the electronic health record (EHR); however, usability and interoperability challenges remain.
 The HIT program prepares graduates to manage the health databases that keep EHR's up-to-date and secure.
 HIT grads know the guidelines and practices for these systems and have the ability to operate within industry-wide regulations and standards for healthcare information.
 HIT focuses on the interaction of healthcare information with storage and retrieval systems.
 Such systems must be designed, built and maintained to insure the reliability and security of patient records.
 These managers oversee the technological system and must keep up with current computer and software technology as well as legislative requirements.
+The program is based on an interdisciplinary curriculum that is aligned with the multiple skillsets hiring organizations are looking for.
+With this in mind, students are taught not only technology skills, but also critical thinking skills, communication (oral and written), management (people and projects), facilitation, teamwork skills, as well as a solid knowledge of the medical language, regulations, and practices.